-The total number of internet users in India has reached to 259.14 million by the end of June 2014, a increase of just 7.55 million subscribers in three months (April – June).
-Besides, telephone subscribers in India has increased by 9.94 million during the same period, as per “Indian Telecom Services Performance Indicator Report Q2 2014” released by the Telephone Regulatory Authority of India recently.
+The total number of internet users in India has reached to 259.14 million by the end of June 2014, an increase of just 7.55 million subscribers in three months (April – June).
+Besides, telephone subscribers in India has increased by 9.94 million during the same period, as per “Indian Telecom Services Performance Indicator Report Q2 2014” released by TRAI (Telephone Regulatory Authority of India), recently.

 The report, which is compiled on the basis of information provided by service providers, gives an eagle’s eye view of the telecom services in India and charters their growth over the three month period mentioned above.

 The number of telephone subscribers in India continues to register an increase as does the number of internet users and the amount of data used by them, though the figures look depressing when compared to the global average.

 - As the number of telephone subscribers in India increased from 933.01 million at the end of March 2014 to 942.95 million at the end of June 2014, a growth of 1.07% was registered over Q1 and Y-O-Y growth rate of 4.41% was observed over figures for April- June 2013.

 - Overall tele-density in India increased marginally from 75.23 on March 31, 2014 to 75.80 on June 30, 2014.

 - User base increased both in rural areas as well as urban areas.
 It went up from 555.28 million to 559.77 million during March- June 2014 period (an increase of 0.81%) in the urban areas while going up from 377.73 million to 383.18 million in rural areas during the same period (an increase of 0.32%).